ATL-WDI-Exercises/project-three-requirements/README.md

 * **Comment your code.** Will someone understand what is going on in each block or function?
 Even if it's obvious, explaining the what & why means someone else can pick it up and get it.
 * **Write pseudocode before you write actual code.** Thinking through the logic of something helps.

 ---

+### GIT and GitHub Best Practices for Team Projects

+Here are some best practices for using Git and GitHub in a one-week team project.

+* **Use One GitHub Repo:**  Choose one person to create the GitHub repo.
+All teammates will clone from one GitHub repo.
+At the end of the project, teammates may fork the repo if they want to have ownership over their own fork.
+* **Use Feature Branches:**  Each developer should do their work in a feature branch and coordinate with the team when to merge back into the master branch.
+Try to merge no less than once per day.
+* **Pull Before Merging:**  Always do a pull before a merge to make sure that you are merging into the latest version of the branch.
+* **Rebase Feature Branches:**  Rebasing is a good way to keep a feature branch up to date with the master.
+Thus you will rebase to update your feature branches and merge to update the master branch.
+* **Deploy From Master Branch:**  The master branch should be used for deployments to Heroku.

+---